Send the link below via email or IMCopy

 Yemen, remnants from early irrigation system.

-Cities: 1st in Mesopotamia and Nile, used brick and stone --> ziggurat and pyramids (monumental structures).
+Cities: 1st in Mesopotamia and Nile, used brick and stone --> ziggurat and pyramids (monumental architecture).

-Legal codes: Hammurabi's Code: eye for an eye in Mesopotamia.
+Legal codes: Hammurabi's Code: eye for an eye in Babylonia (in Mesopotamia).

 Neighboring cities --> common lang. and rel. --> unite to = empire.